bsummy/blog/assets/posts/blog7/markdown.md

 - Survive (Ft: Chloe): Gambino reverts to his younger, more aggressive rap persona in this song.
 This time, it comes with a tinge of nostalgia as he acknowledges just how long he's been an artist.

-- Happy Survival (Ft: Khruangbin): In the penultimate song, lyrics take a back seat to vibes in a song that could easily fit in Khruangbin's 2024 album A La Sala.
-Driving home the contentness, Gambino gives the listener a bit to look up, breath, and just enjoy a track.
+- Happy Survival (Ft: Khruangbin): In the penultimate song, lyrics take a backseat to vibes in a song that could easily fit in Khruangbin's 2024 album A LA SALA.
+Driving home the contentedness that defines this album, Gambino gives the listener a song to look up, breath, and just enjoy the moment.

 ## Final Thoughts: